 So why — oh, why! — does a Mickey Pretzel seem to cost more in some Disney World locations versus others?
 Why are certain resorts taxed at a higher rate?
 And what’s the deal with water that’s even more expensive than usual?
 Let’s get into it.

-Imagine this scenario: on day one of your vacation, you purchase a Mickey Pretzel (with gooey cheese sauce included!) for $6.59 at Magic Kingdom’s Lunching Pad.
-It’s delicious, and on day two, you must have another.
-You stop at a pretzel cart in Epcot to discover that the SAME snack is now $7!
+Imagine this scenario: on day one of your vacation, you purchase a Mickey Pretzel (with gooey cheese sauce included!) for $7.19 at Magic Kingdom’s Lunching Pad.
+It’s delicious!
+On day two, you simply must have another.
+SO you stop at The Land Cart in EPCOT to discover that the SAME snack is now $7.50!
 What’s the deal?

 No, not really, but guests staying at an All-Star Resort hotel are paying a smidge more in taxes than at any other resort at Walt Disney World.
 Who’s fault is that?
 Osceola County! 😉 That’s right: geography is to blame for this slight increase in the tax rate on rooms at the All-Stars.